AxC1271/UVM_SystemVerilog/README.md

     <img src="./UVM_Diagram.png" height=400px />
 </p>

 This diagram is a really good model for understanding how the UVM ecosystem works, especially once you get into the build phases of each module.
+It makes a lot of intuitive sense on what modules belong where in which module's build phase, and it makes visualizing it as a cohesive system a lot easier.

 ---